jbosstm/narayana-proposals/README.md

 ### Technical Document

 The term 'technical document' is used to describe the document that is created based on the [technical-document-template](technical-document-template.adoc)' file in this repository.

+### Implementation Document

+The term 'implementation document' is used to describe the document that is created based on the [implementation-document-template](implementation-document-template.adoc)' file in this repository.